thu-ml/zhusuan/README.md

 pip install .
 ```
 in the main directory.
 This will install ZhuSuan and its dependencies
 automatically.
-ZhuSuan also requires Tensorflow version 1.0 or later.
+ZhuSuan also requires **Tensorflow 1.4.0 or later**.
 Because
 users should choose whether to install the cpu or gpu version of Tensorflow,
 we do not include it in the dependencies.
 See
 [Installing Tensorflow](https://www.tensorflow.org/install/).